 It is very portable and lightweight, designed perfectly to manage your personal database applications.
 But this software also poses many restrictions.
 When applied to a larger scale system it virtually comes apart at the seams.
 Here comes a situation when your database system requires larger capacity and more system users, you definitely will be needing the services of a more robust and stable database system.
 Therefore, Access to SQL Server migration and upsizing becomes a very important issue.

-The move to convert your database from Microsoft Access to SQL Server to benefit better performance, stability, and security is generally what most developers would recommend in a large scale database application.
-This operation is called “Upsizing” and once it is done, clear distinctions and variances in performance and security aspects will be noticed.
+The move to convert your database from Microsoft Access to SQL Server through a SQL Server Migration is generally recommended by most developers for better performance, stability, and security in large-scale database applications.
+This operation is called “Upsizing,” and once it is done, clear distinctions and variances in performance and security aspects will be noticed.

 Access and SQL Server both share certain similarities, but for the most part they vary from each other.
 Both differ in their method of storing data and indexing, data types, and in their capacity.
-Microsoft supplies an Upsizing Wizard to help you migrate to SQL Server.
-The wizard will examine your current data and structures and systematically convert them to SQL Server format however it is very limited and often issues are encountered in complex databases and will require professional assistance.
+Microsoft supplies an Upsizing Wizard to assist with SQL Server Migration, examining your current data and structures and systematically converting them to SQL Server format.
+However, the tool is very limited, and complex databases often encounter issues that require professional assistance.

-During conversion of database and database object from Access to SQL Server format it should be noted, however, that there are unsupported properties in both systems that would signal the alarm for some serious problems.
-In this regard, it is best to always examine and correct latent issues capable of erupting before, during, and after the process of conversion.
-It is vitally important is to carefully review the database result to verify that records, tables, and relationships were properly converted.
+During the SQL Server Migration process—from Access to SQL Server format—it should be noted that there are unsupported properties in both systems that may trigger serious issues.
+In this regard, it is best to thoroughly examine and resolve any latent problems that could arise before, during, and after the conversion.
+It is vitally important to carefully review the resulting database to ensure that records, tables, and relationships have been properly converted.

-So why do we need to migrate from Access to SQL Server?
+So why do we need to perform a SQL Server Migration from Access?
 There are crucial points to consider and benefits to enjoy when upsizing your database.